timogoosen/bitcoin-transaction-logger/README.md

 README:

-The point of this article is to create the ability to log successful bitcoin transactions on the bitcoin network directly to a datastore of your choice as opposed to logging to the bitcoin blockchain.
+The point of this repo is to create the ability to log successful bitcoin transactions on the bitcoin network directly to a datastore of your choice as opposed to logging to the bitcoin blockchain.
 As the code progresses you will be able to just create a logger in modular fashion to log to your own datastore.

 Datastores I'm planning to log to:

-1. DynamoDB
+* DynamoDB
-2. MySQL
+* MySQL
-3. Elasticsearch
+* Elasticsearch

 This code makes use of the wonderful full bitcoin node written in Go: btcd, you can read more about that here. https://github.com/btcsuite/btcd